garutilorenzo/oracle-cloud-terraform-examples/instance-pool/README.md

 * fault_domains.
 This variable is a list of fault domains where our instance pool will deploy our instances
 * instance_pool_size.
 Number of instances to launch in the instance pool

+**Remember** to set the provider [settings](https://github.com/garutilorenzo/oracle-cloud-terraform-examples#oracle-provider-setup) and ajust all the [variables](https://github.com/garutilorenzo/oracle-cloud-terraform-examples#other-variables-to-adjust)

 ### Deploy

 To deploy the infrastructure: